 Every school year, the specific Common Trust value that is being celebrated that year is introduced at USM's Opening Day ceremony, highlighted by short speeches by Upper School Prefects about that particular value.
-The Common Trust value for the 2022-23 school year is fairness.
+The Common Trust value for the 2023-24 school year is kindness.
 This theme is incorporated into learning and activities for students in all grades, from prekindergarten through 12th grade, throughout the school year.
 The Common Trust is at the core of USM's Guiding Principles.

 University School of Milwaukee enters into a Parent-School Partnership with all school parents and guardians.
 This partnership is based on the belief that USM faculty and administration must work together with parents and caregivers in all aspects of school life for the benefit of each child.
 Collectively, the school's mission statement and guiding principles, along with the Common Trust, form the foundation for the principles of good practice that are included in this partnership.

 The Parent-School Partnership document, first instituted during the 2013–14 school year and shared with all school parents and guardians during the enrollment process each year, includes both USM's expectations of parents and caregivers, as well as those things that these individuals should expect from USM.
 It covers:

 - Environment for Lifelong Learning